-This restorative treatment can be used in a variety of cases, but in the case of decay, Smiles R Us will remove the affected portion of the tooth and then fill in that area, in order to create an even surface for chewing and to match your tooth with the rest of your mouth.
+This restorative treatment can be used in a variety of cases, but in the case of decay, Smiles R Us Dentistry will remove the affected portion of the tooth and then fill in that area, in order to create an even surface for chewing and to match your tooth with the rest of your mouth.
 The removal of the decay along with filling in the gap left by that decay ensures minimal food particles will get into the tooth, as long as you maintain a good teeth cleaning regimen.
 Over time, you may need fillings redone, as chewing, injury and general use can loosen or weaken the bond of the surrounding tooth from the filling.

-It’s not only tooth decay from neglect that may increase the need for dental fillings, but habits such as nail biting and tooth grinding, as both wear down the teeth.
+It’s not only tooth decay from neglect that may increase the need for dental fillings, but also habits such as nail biting and tooth grinding, as both wear down the teeth.

-The Dental Fillings Process
+The Dental Filling Process

 There are several steps involved when a patient needs a dental filling, the general steps are as follows: